No Bake Salted Caramel Coconut Macaroons

 5. In a small bowl, melt the chocolate according to the package directions.

-6. Dip each macaroon into the chocolate, then set back onto the parchment paper to dry.
+6. Dip the bottoms of each macaroon into the chocolate, then set back onto the parchment paper to dry.
 Drizzle with some additional chocolate and sprinkle with sea salt.

 7. Allow cookies to firm completely, then serve.
 Store at room temperature in an airtight container.